Xyclade/MachineLearning/Readme.md

 The gaussian kernel is not always the best choice, even though it is the most commonly picked kernel when using SVM's.
 This is why in this example we will show a case in which a polynomial kernel outperforms the gaussian kernel.
 Note that even though the example data for this case is constructed, similar data can be found in the field.
 The training data we used for this example can be download [here](./Example%20Data/SVM_Example_2.csv), and the testing data [here](./Example%20Data/SVM_Example_2_Test_data.csv)

 For the example data we created 2 classes with a polynomial degree of 3, and generated a testing and training data file.
-The training data contains the first 500 points on the x axis, where as the testing data contains the points from 500 to 1000 on the x axis.
+The training data contains the first 500 points on the x axis, whereas the testing data contains the points from 500 to 1000 on the x axis.
 In order to see why a polynomial kernel would work, we plot the data.
 The left plot is the training data, and the right one the testing data.

 <img src="./Images/SVM_TrainData.png" width="325px" />
 <img src="./Images/SVM_TestData.png" width="325px" />